 After a pit stop back at our Viking Cruise ship for lunch, our Budapest on foot tour concluded with a walk around the country’s parliament – one of Europe’s finest.

 Perched on the Danube, the Hungarian parliament building is a stunner.
 Constructed from 40 million or so bricks, it is also the 3rd largest in Europe.
 Although tours inside are available, we chose to continue on by foot.
 In doing so we took in the beauty of the grounds, fountains, and sculptures that surround this masterpiece.
 We also made a stop at the Budapest Uprising exhibit.
 Located on the southeast corner of the parliament building, this underground museum does an excellent job sharing the story of Hungary’s uprising in 1956.

 Our Budapest on foot tour continued along the Danube promenade.
 The riverside path is worth a stroll to say the least.
 Be sure to stop at the Shoes on the Danube Bank art display.
 This installation tells the sad story and shares the memory of Hungarian Jewish men, women, and children that were executed and pushed into the Danube during WWII.

 26 minutes and 3 bridges later we arrived at the Central Market Hall.
 Note: if the distance is too great for you, the city trams run the same route along the river and has stops near the Viking Cruise ship port and in front of the market.
 Hop on the #2!

-Along with Riga’s Central Market, this historic building is one of my favorite markets in Europe.
-Don’t miss a visit to the top floor where locals dish out delicacies like goulash and lángos, a Hungarian flat bread topped with sour cream, cheese, and onions.
+Along with Riga’s Central Market, this historic building is one of my favourite markets in Europe.
+Don’t miss a visit to the top floor where locals dish out delicacies like goulash and lángos, a Hungarian flatbread topped with sour cream, cheese, and onions.

 Home Sweet Home